 The app has helped many women to avoid, space, or delay pregnancy.
 Many women have shared their stories that the insights provided by the app, including the indicators telling them which hormones are dominant, and helping to understand their own individual patterns, have helped them to avoid pregnancy.
 I always think of a particular case of a woman who told us that FEMM helped her to avoid pregnancy for many years — and ongoing — which is important because of a serious medical condition.
 It also helped her to do so without using hormones or implants, which allowed her to better manage her medical condition.
 The stories and trust these women give us are very important to us.

-Here’s a link to a video of one woman with her testimony.
+of one woman with her testimony.

 How can this app be considered a contribution to the education of women?